Santorini Airport Car Rental

 - If you need a larger car for a family of 4, 5, or 6 then I’d recommend booking in advance.

-- EU drivers licenses are perfectly acceptable for renting a car.
-But if you’re not from the EU you’re supposed to (in theory) get an International Drivers permit before leaving home.
-Almost all places will rent to you with only an American, Canadian, Australian, or any other foreign license but if you get into an accident your insurance will be not be valid (in theory).
-For the record: I do not have an international drivers permit and have never had a problem – but, I’ve never gotten into an accident either.
+- EU driver’s licenses are perfectly acceptable for renting a car.
+If you’re not from the EU you’re supposed to get an International Drivers permit before leaving home.
+However, almost all places will rent to you with only an American, Canadian, Australian, or any other foreign license.
+(For the record: I do not have an international driver’s permit and have never had a problem.)

-- Before you leave the lot take pictures on your phone of every corner of the car (inside and out).
+- Before you leave the rental company take pictures on your phone of every corner of the car (inside and out).

 - RentalCars.com – Best rates for rental cars on Santorini

 - Santorini Airport Guide

 - Holidays To Santorini – A Travel Guide

 - Maps of Santorini